 does not generate a corresponding include statement.

 If you generate an S-function target by right-clicking a Function-Call Subsystem block, the original subsystem and the generated S-function might not be consistent.
 An inconsistency occurs when the States when enabling parameter of the Trigger Port block inside the Function-Call Subsystem block is set to inherit.
 You must set the States when enabling parameter to reset or held, otherwise Simulink reports an error.

-model simulation and execution of the model code, for each
+alignment consistent between model simulation and execution of the model code,

-bus structure header file.
-This will cause the bus typedefs generated for the S-function
+header file.
+This will cause the bus typedefs generated for the S-function to be

 The S-function target does not support creating an S-Function block from a subsystem that has a function-call trigger input or a function-call output.

 When you add a generated S-Function block to a model and then simulate that model, MATLAB might crash if the generated S-function uses this function-call subsystem modeling pattern.